nndang27/VSASV2023_SpoofySV/README.md

-# VSASV2023_SpoofySV
+# VSASV2023 SpoofySV team

-# 0x00 ASV
 This repository provides our solution for the challenge VSASV in VLSP 2023.
-You can check the final result in ['VSASV2023 submission'](https://aihub.ml/competitions/602#results) Find baseline models:
+You can check the final result in ['VSASV2023 submission'](https://aihub.ml/competitions/602#results)

+Baseline models:
 ASV task in ['ECAPA-TDNN'](https://github.com/TaoRuijie/ECAPA-TDNN) CM task in ['VSASV2023 submission'](https://github.com/clovaai/aasist)